Provable Filter for Real-world Graph Clustering: Methodology

 \subsubsection{Heterophilic Graph Construction}

 We use the complementary graph idea to build heterophilic graph $G$ as follows:

-where 1. is the matrix with all 1s. $G$ characterizes similar nodes that are far away in the topology space.
-We use $M$ instead of $A$ since neighbors in $M$ are more likely to be homophilic neighbors. $G$ could be dense, so we retain only five edges for each node, corresponding to the top five distant nodes.
+where \(\mathbf{1}\) denotes the matrix of all ones. $G$ characterizes nodes with similar attributes that are distant in the topology space.
+We use $M$ instead of $A$ because the neighbors in $M$ are more likely to be homophilic. $G$ can be dense, so we retain only the top five edges for each node, corresponding to the five most distant nodes.